“it takes guts to tremble.” andrea gibson

 My Approach

-My approach is rooted in Object Relations and Attachment Theory.
-I believe that our drive to attach, and how we learn to relate to others early in our lives, significantly influences how we move through the world and interact with ourselves and others today.
+My approach is rooted in a psychodynamic and Attachment Theory.
+I believe that our drive to attach, and how we learn about relational and systemic safety early in our lives, significantly influences how we move through the world and interact with ourselves and others today.